PVC * Plenum * LSZH * Tactical

 By Sara Chase, Corning Cable Systems

 Installing armored fiber-optic cable has several benefits, but one inconvenience is the need to bond and ground the cable.
-This inconvenience can be eliminated by using a dielectric-armored cable.
+This inconvenience can also be eliminated by using a dielectric-armored cable.
 Dielectric-armored cable options exist that offer the required protection without the hassle of grounding and bonding the armor, or the extra steps of installing a conduit and cable when the cable is without any armored protection.

-Benefits of armored cable
+Benefits of armored bulk nanoFIBER cable

 During some fiber-optic installations there is a need to provide extra protection for the cable due to the installation environment.
 That environment may be underground or in buildings with congested pathways.
-Installing an armored fiber-optic cable in these scenarios would provide extra protection for the optical fiber and added reliability for the network, lessening the risk of downtime and cable damage due to rodents, construction work, weight of other cables and other factors.
+After all, installing an armored fiber-optic cable in these scenarios would provide extra protection for the optical fiber and added reliability for the network, lessening the risk of downtime and cable damage due to rodents, construction work, weight of other cables and other factors.

 |Cable with Conduit||Interlocking Armor Cable||All-Dielectric Armored Cable|